ibm-mas/gitops/docs/configtoinstances.md

 ```

-To continue our example above, our **Git Config Repo** now contains some additional instance-level config files (only showing `cluster1` now for brevity):
+To continue our example above, our **Git Config Repo** now contains some additional instance-level config files (only showing `cluster1` this time for brevity):

 ```
 ├── dev